grassator/chrome-search-auto-focus/README.md

 ## Search Auto-focus for Google Chrome

-Many websites that I use frequently (like IMDB) don't focus their search fields after the page is loaded.
-This Google Chrome extension tries to find a search field on the page and focus it so you can type your search query right away.
+Many websites that I use frequently (like IMDB) don't focus their search fields after the page is loaded or when user start to type in something.
+This Google Chrome extension tries to find a search field on the page and focus it when you type in a letter.

 [Available in Chrome Store](https://chrome.google.com/webstore/detail/search-auto-focus/bnmapnomofehlbofbnfboncfpmgfnfpg)